pnucvlab/pnucvlab.github.io/pages/people/faculty.md

     class="professor-image"
   />
   <strong style="font-size:30px; margin-bottom:5px; display:inline-block;">Biography</strong><br/>
-  I am an Assistant Professor in the [Department of Computer Science and Engineering](https://cse.pusan.ac.kr/cse/index.do) and the [College of BioMedical Convergence Engineering](https://bce.pusan.ac.kr/bce/index.do) at [Pusan National University](https://www.pusan.ac.kr/kor/Main.do).
+  I am an Assistant Professor in the <a href="https://cse.pusan.ac.kr/cse/index.do">Department of Computer Science and Engineering</a> and the <a href="https://bce.pusan.ac.kr/bce/index.do">College of BioMedical Convergence Engineering</a> at <a href="https://www.pusan.ac.kr/kor/Main.do">Pusan National University</a>.
 Before joining PNU, I was a Postdoctoral Scholar at UC Berkeley in the EECS Department.
 I obtained my Ph.D. in Electrical and Electronic Engineering from Yonsei University in 2022 under the guidance of Prof. Kwanghoon Sohn.
 I received my B.S. in the same department from Yonsei University in 2016.
 Additionally, I have worked as a research intern at Adobe and have been actively involved in various research collaborations.<br/>
-  You can find my [Curriculum Vitae]({{ site.baseurl }}/assets/files/cv_srjeon.pdf) here.
+  You can find my <a href="{{ site.baseurl }}/assets/files/cv_srjeon.pdf">Curriculum Vitae</a> here.
 </p>

 <p style="font-size: 30px; margin-bottom: 5px;"><strong>Education</strong></p>